brandonmpetty/Doxa/README.md

 Another thing that sets ΔBF apart is its focus on binarization performance.
 This makes it incredibly simple to see how your changes affect the overall quality of an algorithm.

 ### Language Bindings
+* Javascript / WASM
+* Python

 Experimental WASM support has been added in order to expose ΔBF to the web, as well as NodeJs.
-With the provided JavaScript wrapper, it is easy to utilize this framework in any JS project.
+For Python, an experimental DoxaPy library has been developed.
+Examples of how to use each binding are provided in the Demo folder.

 A [Live Demo](https://brandonmpetty.github.io/Doxa/WebAssembly) has been created to highlight some of what ΔBF is capable of on the web.